Buddy Rose: Early life

-Paul Robert Perschmann was born on September 27, 1952 in Las Vegas, Nevada.
+Paul E. Perschmann was born on November 27, 1952, in Omaha, Nebraska.
 In his youth, he participated in baseball, softball, and hockey.

 Professional wrestling career

 American Wrestling Association (1973–1976)

-Paul Perschmann was trained by Verne Gagne and Billy Robinson in the early 1970s, spending time working as a referee and on the ring crew.
-Under his own name, he made his debut as a babyface on December 3, 1973 in Rice Lake, Wisconsin in a 10-minute draw with fellow campmate Bob Remus (better known as Sgt.
+Paul Perschmann was trained by Verne Gagne and Billy Robinson in the early 1970s.
+Under his own name, he made his debut as a babyface on December 3, 1973, in Rice Lake, Wisconsin, in a 15-minute draw with fellow campmate Bob Remus (better known as Sgt.
 Slaughter).
 He continued to wrestle under his own name for the duration of his initial tenure, facing such opponents as Billy Graham, Dusty Rhodes, Billy Robinson, and Jos LeDuc.
 After being defeated by Khosrow Vaziri (The Iron Sheik) at a house show in Milwaukee, WI on January 3, 1976, Perschmann departed from the promotion.